MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 ---
-title: Migrate virtual network injected Azure Data Explorer cluster
+title: Migrate virtual network injected your cluster
-description: In this article, you'll learn how to migrate virtual network injected Azure Data Explorer cluster. ms.reviewer: gunjand ms.topic: how-to ms.date: 11/28/2023
+description: In this article, you'll learn how to migrate virtual network injected your cluster. ms.reviewer: gunjand ms.topic: how-to ms.date: 11/28/2023
 ---

-# Migrate Virtual Network injected Azure Data Explorer cluster (Preview)
+# Migrate a Virtual Network injected your cluster to Private Endpoints (Preview)

 This article describes the migration of a Virtual Network (VNet) injected Azure Data Explorer cluster to an Azure Private Endpoints network security model.
 For a detailed comparison, see [Private endpoint vs. virtual network injection](security-network-overview.md#comparison-and-recommendation).